Bugger: Noun

 In some English speaking communities the word has been in use traditionally without any profane connotations.
 For instance, within the Anglo-Indian community in India the word bugger has been in use, in an affectionate manner, to address or refer to a close friend or fellow schoolmate.
 In the United States it can be a rough synonym to whippersnapper as in calling a young boy a "little bugger".

-In 1978, Mr Justice Sir Melford Stevenson, QC, called the British Sexual Offences Act 1967 a "buggers' charter".
+In 1978, Mr Justice Sir Melford Stevenson, QC was reprimanded for calling the British Sexual Offences Act 1967 a "buggers' charter".